 If law enforcement violated your constitutional rights during the search, you may be able to ask that the evidence obtained be suppressed, which often results in a dismissal of the charges.
 Only an experienced criminal defense lawyer can identify the issues that could make the difference in your case.

 Drug treatment instead of incarceration

-Often times those arrested on drug charges are struggling with addiction.
-An arrest could be the wake up call an addict needs to finally make a change.
+Oftentimes those arrested on drug charges are struggling with addiction.
+An arrest could be the wake-up call an addict needs to finally make a change.
 In some cases, a judge could order drug treatment instead of incarceration in jail or prison.
 These are not easy arguments to make.
-To be given an opportunity at rehabilitation, you need a well-known attorney who the judges will listen to, respect, and be persuaded by to spare an addict from jail time.
+To be given an opportunity at rehabilitation, you need a well-known criminal defense attorney who the judges will listen to, respect, and be persuaded by to spare an addict from jail time.

 If you are facing drug charges in Santa Rosa, Sonoma County, or anywhere in the North Bay, you need legal advice and representation you can trust.
 Contact the Law Office of Amy Chapman at (888) 570-3024 or online today.